-Please order enough flooring for your entire project to ensure proper dye-lot matches.
-Order a sample to ensure this product is suitable for your project.
+We had a formulation change in November 2019.
+Please order a sample and enough flooring for your entire project to ensure proper dye-lot matches.

 Specifications and Code Information

 Coverage: 9 S/FT

 Fiberglass reinforced for stability and a polyurethane reinforced finish makes this product durable and easy to maintain.

 Permanent - 1/32” x 1/16” x 1/32” trowel

 Non-porous: 1/32” x 1/16” x 1/32” U-notch Porous/Non-porous: Medium Nap Roller

 SEAM SEALER: Flex seam sealer, low-gloss available on our home page.